GiacomoGiovannetti/Awaken-Mind/README.md

 ## React Project by Giacomo Giovannetti

-### A Meditation app to practice meditations in a fast and simple way: by setting a timer for a custom duration or by following a guided meditation
+### A Meditation app to practice meditations in a fast and simple way by setting a timer for a custom duration or by following a guided meditation

 ## :bookmark_tabs: Index